OWASP/owasp-summit-2017/Outcomes/Threat-Model/Deliverable-Creation.md

 title   : Threat Modeling Deliverable Creation
 ---

-## Outcomes
+### Outcomes

 ### Synopsis and Takeaways

 1. Architecture – Considerations for architecture are to be applied as a workshop via the juice box threat modelling hands-on session.
 The goal is to deconstruct juice box in order to emulate proper threat modelling activities & techniques.
 2. Tools – when a model is created there must be a change log handled automatically by a tool and put on GitHub.
 DFDs within tools are
-ENS (Microsoft tool) and Vector magic (cedar cake ventures)
+ENS (Microsoft tool) and Vector magic (cedar cake ventures).
 3. DFD – Common formatting of how the images should be formed.
 UML will be used.
 4. Cheat sheets - write and update existing cheat sheets.
 Create a new sheet in do's and don’ts in threat modelling.
 5. LTWT - Agile, business analytics, STRIDE, information disclosure, DDOS and escalation of privilege were discussed.
-6. Templates/demonstrations – It was discussed that all templates will be modular so they can be chained together.
+6. Templates/demonstrations – we agreed that all templates will be modular so they can be chained together.

 The aims are to provide templates for

-- Internet of things/microcomputers such as pies. o	Consumer electronics (cars) o	IDS (industry control systems) such as medical transportation and utilities
+- Internet of things/microcomputers such as pies o	Consumer electronics (cars) o	IDS (industry control systems) such as medical transportation and utilities
 -	Mobile
   o	Mobile clients
-  o	Find vulnerabilities in Apple and android systems. o	Correlate all the mobile information to the OWASP mobile top 10
+  o	Find vulnerabilities in Apple and android systems o	Correlate all the mobile information to the OWASP mobile top 10
 -	WEB API
   o	XML-RPC